Animeshz/site/content/journal/2023/July.md

 # July 2023

-At the time of writing, its been a third of July passed.
+At the time of writing, ~~its been a third of~~ the July has passed.
 Not much things have been done compared to previous month, but dedicated time for the file reorganization is paying off its ROI.

 ## Reach out to good old friends